DECKS & RAMPS & 3-SEASON SUNROOMS

 - Detailed site plan (Click here for PDF);

-- One (1) easily-readable paper copy and one (1) legible PDF copy (if available) of plans that are 11” x 17” or smaller.
-For plans larger than 11” x 17”, two (2) paper copies or one (1) paper copy and one (1) legible PDF copy are required.
-All plans are to be drawn to a minimum scale of 1:500 or 1”= 40’.
+- One (1) legible PDF copy of building plans (a paper copy of the plans may also be requested, depending on the project).
+If there is no PDF available, two (2) legible paper copies that are drawn and printed to scale are required (only one (1) paper copy is required if the plans are printed on paper that is 11" x 17" or smaller).
+Plans are to be drawn to a minimum scale of 1:250 or 1/8” = 1’.
 If the deck has a roof then the plans must be signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date);

-- Building drawings must include the following: one (1) top view drawing; one (1) side elevation drawing; and labeled with the following details: a) detached decks: pad size; b) attached decks: type of pilings or pier size (if using screw piles, list the Manufacturer, Length and Baring Capacity) as well as details regarding the attachment of the ledger board to the building and details of the roof attachment to the building (if any); and c) both detached and attached decks: height of deck from ground; beam size and spacing; joist size and spacing; cantilever measurements for beams and joists; decking material; guardrail height; location, width, handrails and guard details for the stairs; and details on latchable gate if the deck is next to the pool;
+- Building drawings must include the following: one (1) top view drawing; one (1) side elevation drawing; and labeled with the following details: pad size, or, type of pilings or pier size (if using screw piles, list the Manufacturer, Length and Baring Capacity) as well as details regarding the attachment of the ledger board to the building and details of the roof attachment to the building (if any); height of deck from ground; beam size and spacing; joist size and spacing; cantilever measurements for beams and joists; decking material; guardrail height; location, width, handrails and guard details for the stairs; and details on latchable gate if the deck is next to the pool; ramp slope, width and length for wheelchair ramp;

 - Letter of authorization is required if you are applying on behalf of the landowner (Click Here for PDF);